greenm01/ec4x/docs/ec4x_specs.md

 ELI technology enables the detection of cloaked Raiders and enemy Scouts, and the gathering of intelligence from rival assets.

-Upgrades do not apply to preexisting Scouts.
+Upgrades do not apply to preexisting Starbases and Scouts.

 | ELI Level | SL  | TRP Cost |
 |:---------:|:---:| -------- |